 Finger-painted geometric tradition rock art, like the panels above, is thought to have been painted by Khoekhoen herders and occurs throughout Namaqualand in very low densities.
-It is quite unlike fine-line rock art, see below, that was painted by Bushmen hunter-gatherers and tends to be found mainly in the mountains of the Cederberg and Drakensberg.
+It is quite unlike fine-line rock art (see below, left) that was painted by Bushmen hunter-gatherers and tends to be found mainly in the mountains of the Cederberg and Drakensberg.

 In the relatively flat interior of South Africa where cliffs are generally absent, engravings are more commonly found.
-These also include two broad styles, either fine engraved lines or else coarser lines and shapes engraved by pecking the rock surface with another stone.
+These also include two broad styles, either fine engraved lines (see left) or else coarser lines and shapes engraved by pecking the rock surface with another stone.